-Fiscal year 2015 started off on a fast pace and continued as such throughout the year.
-As time waits for no one, the Field Services Section hit the ground running by performing a number of field inspections of electric, telecommunications, and wastewater utility facilities.
+Fiscal year 2016, much like 2015, rolled along on a fast pace throughout the year.
+The Field Services Section continued to perform field inspections of electric, telecommunications, water and wastewater facilities.

-The task of reviewing power generation, transmission, and distribution projects is continuous and was accomplished by visits to diverse aspects of Alabama Power Company factions.
-Four Alabama Power steam plants were visited this year, along with two hydroelectric plants, in order to review various methods of generating power.
-The amount of time that the plants spent off line and other contributing factors were analyzed and found to be consistent with normal activities within the power generation arena.
+The task of reviewing power generation, transmission and distribution projects is continuous and was accomplished by visits to diverse aspects of Alabama Power Company facilities.
+Seven Alabama Power steam plants were inspected this year along with six hydroelectric plants in order to review various methods of generating power.
+The period of time the plants spent offline and other contributing factors were analyzed and found to be consistent with normal activities within the power generation arena.